Pippa Passes - John Butler Yeats

 This was a way of being for all parties, no matter how wealth and opportunity were redistributed from one term of office to another.
 A broadened franchise came with the understanding that governments were there to enact policies on behalf of voters, as expressed in general terms through the ballot box.
 The democracy we prize does demand leadership.
 Whilst it spares us the tyrants, it exposes us to the tyrannies of our own limitless expectations which, in turn, paves the way for the autocrats we dread.
 The idea of a democratic free-for-all and the overweening reverence for personal choice in every aspect of our lives creates noise in which the weakest voices are drowned out and the vulnerable get crushed.

-It seems this template is in our very DNA, an image of our relationship with the Creator, from which we can’t depart though we may allow other powers and passions to occupy the territory and reconfigure it in their own interests.
+It seems this template is embedded within us, an image of our relationship with the Creator, from which we can’t depart though we may allow other powers and passions to occupy the territory and reconfigure it in their own interests.
 In the past, it was recognised that divine wisdom was needed in the making of decisions, and in the striving to live them out faithfully.
 If you prefer, you could say it was to accord an Intelligent Universe its due.
 Thanks and appreciation really can change our perception of the world and our destiny.
 What Tennyson articulated was once widely held belief and therefore had a very real charge: More things are wrought by prayer than this world dreams of.

 We live in an age of glib sound bites, rhetoric and empty promises, but in the beginning was the Word.
 If we believe in its everyday ability to focus the intentions of the heart and mind (down to memos on the fridge door!) then prayer and the sending of healing thoughts borne out by actions that enable them, must improve the quality of life for everyone, near and far.
 The extent to which it does so depends on our perseverance and how widely the energy takes fire.